nomans1/devops-test/docs/architecture.md

 ## Improvements

 - The clusterRoleBinding command allows the service account to act as cluster admin.
 Its not a recommended policy and this is only used for this particular demo.
 In a live environment this should be restricted.
 - Secret Management through AWS Secrets Manager or Vault instead of harcoding the values in `jenkins-values`.
+- Configure Jenkins to pick up agents from scripts/agents folder to allow users to define their own agents
+- Using Ingress for both the application and Jenkins itself
+- Improve Github Actions
+- Build Triggers for braches (develop, preprod & main)
+- Segregate helm charts in a different repo and use GitOps with ArgoCD
+    - Sync ArgoCD if a config is changed using checksums
+- Rollback on deploy failure

+## Todos
+- Terraform for ECR/EKS provisioning